stevebus/unrealdemo/docs/deploy-azure-resources.md

 ./mock-devices-config.sh ./mock-devices-template.json <iot hub name>
 ```

 where \<iot hub name> is the name of your IoT Hub created above.
 You'll see the devices being created.
+Note, you will likely see a number of ERROR messages that say "ErrorCode: DeviceNotFound".
+This is normal and expected, as we first check to see if the device is already created and, if we get the error, then we create them.
+Ignore this error.

-Once the scrip completes, the mock-devices-template.json file contains the simulation configuration we will need later.
+Once the script completes, the mock-devices-template.json file contains the simulation configuration we will need later.
 We need to download this file to your desktop.

 To do so, in the cloud shell, click on the icon shown below and choose "Download".